 Sydney Harbour Bridge

-Secondly, they rode over the Sydney Harbour Bridge.
+After that, they rode over the Sydney Harbour Bridge.
 We always tell our passengers to look up and enjoy the unique view. he more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
 It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until a bridge in Canada was completed in 2012.

 Kirribilli

-Around the corner, is Jeffrey Street Wharf.
+Then, they rode past Kirribilli House.
+Kirribilli House is the secondary official residence of the Prime Minister of Australia.
+After that, they rode around the corner to Jeffrey Street Wharf.
 From here, the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
 In addition, it also has an up-close view of the side and underneath of the bridge.
-A perfect place to stop for photos, the rider took many.
+A perfect place to stop for photos.

 The Kirribilli Loop

-Next, they did the loop which is a fab thing to do, they rode under the north side of the bridge.
+They rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
-It’s where this photo was taken.

 Blues Point Reserve / McMahons Point

-After this, they rode to Blues Point Reserve.
+Continuing on, they rode on through Milsons Point, did a left hand turn and rode up a few streets.
+This lead to Blues Point Reserve.
 The views over Blues Bay towards the Sydney Opera House, the Harbour Bridge and the CBD are just stunning.
 All the more stunning because of the lovely weather.
+Another perfect place for photos.
+It’s where this photo was taken.

 Woolloomooloo, Harry’s and Garden Island